PythonGermany/42_webserv/README.md

 ### Example:
 ```
-./webserv [configuration_file] -s on -l 3 -a PATH
+./webserv [configuration_file] -s on -l 2 -a PATH
 ```
-You can look at the parsing debug output by setting the flag `s` to `on` and the flag `l` to `3` or higher, this will override the default setting before the config has been read, parsed and applied.
-If you also want to write the parsing log messages to a file the flag `a` needs to be set to the `path` you want the log file to be.
+You can look at the parsing debug output by setting the flag `o` to `on` and the flag `l` to `3` or higher, this will override the default setting before the config has been read, parsed and applied.
+If you also want to write the parsing log messages to a file the flag `a` needs to be set to the `PATH` you want the log file to be.
 Those steps are necessary because even if you specify all the previous flag settings in the config file they will only be applied after having successfully loaded your config settings, which will, of course, happen after the config file has been parsed.

 # Configuration

-The configuration file is used to define the global configuration of the webserver.
-It is composed of multiple contexts.
-Each context can contain multiple directives.
+The configuration file is used to define the configuration of the webserver.
+It is composed of directives.
 A directive is composed of a name arguments and a value.
-The value can be a string, a number or a block.
+The value can be a string or a block.
 A block is a list of directives.

 | Config type | Options |
 | --- | --- |